2025 NAIA women's basketball tournament

 The 2025 NAIA women's basketball tournament was a tournament held by the NAIA to determine the national champion of women's college basketball among its member programs in the United States and Canada, culminating the 2024–25 NAIA women's basketball season.

 The tournament finals were played at the Tyson Events Center in Sioux City, Iowa, from March 20–25, 2025.

 Defending champion Dordt University won their second consecutive title over Indiana Wesleyan, who was entering their third title game.

 Qualification

-The tournament will again feature sixty-four teams in a simple single-elimination format.
-The first two preliminary rounds will be played on regional campus sites on March 14–15, and all subsequent rounds will be played from March 20–25 at the predetermined final tournament site in Sioux City.
+The tournament featured sixty-four teams in a simple single-elimination format.
+The first two preliminary rounds were played on regional campus sites on March 14–15, and all subsequent rounds were played from March 20–25 in Sioux City.